AustinKelsay/nostr-mcp-server/nips/README.md

 # Nostr Implementation Possibilities (NIPs) Tools

 This directory contains tools for working with Nostr Implementation Possibilities (NIPs), which are the specifications that define the Nostr protocol.
+These tools complement the **snstr**-based implementation in the main server.

 ## Files